Active Learning for Contextual Search with Binary Feedbacks: Problem Formulation and Assumptions

 \section{Problem Formulation and Assumptions}

 In our modeling, assuming the items (e.g., ads or experimental units) $i=1,2,3,\cdots$ arrive sequentially, each with a contextual or feature vector $x_i\in\mathbb R^d$ accessible to the decision-maker.
 We assume that the contextual vectors $\{x_i\}_{i\geq 1}$ are independently and identically distributed with respect to an unknown underlying distribution $P_X$.
-We also assume that {$\|x_i\|_2 \leq 1$ for the ease of illustration.} Given the contextual vector $x_i\in\mathbb R^d$, the ``valuation'' of the item (e.g., the highest competing bid in a first-price auction or appropriate dosage in personlized medical treatment) follows a linear model:
+We also assume that {$\|x_i\|_2 \leq 1$ for the ease of illustration.} Given the contextual vector $x_i\in\mathbb R^d$, the ``valuation'' of the item (e.g., the appropriate dosage in personalized medical treatment) follows a linear model:

 where $v(\cdot)=\langle\cdot,w^*\rangle - \mu^*$ is an underlying linear model with a fixed but unknown coefficient vector $w^*\in\mathbb R^d$, the intercept $\mu^*\in\mathbb R$, and the noise $\{\xi_i\}_{i\geq 1}$, which are independently and identically distributed stochastic variations with respect to an unknown distribution $P_\xi$.